aremaoun/public-showcase/netflix-recommender-system/README.md

 `pylint netflix_recommender_system`

 ### Unit tests
-Run the 1st time (necessary to create the snapshot file to be tested against):
+If the snapshot file to be tested against does not exist yet, run:
 `pytest tests/ -vvv --snapshot-update`

 After that, always test with: